 o Ribbon development and brash buildings are diminishing the character of the approaches.

-o Our streets deter walking and, in particular, cycling.
+o Our streets deter walking and cycling.

 Residents call on Guildford Borough Council to re-engage with the community and reverse the trend of recent years in which planning has become more remote, often as an unintended consequence of: